grycap/oscar-landing/content/english/blog/post-oscar-node-red.md

 # post draft
 draft: false
 ---
-In this post, we will be explaining the integration of the [Node-RED](https://nodered.org/) software with the [OSCARm](https://oscar.grycap.net/).
+In this post, we will be explaining the integration of [Node-RED](https://nodered.org/) software with [OSCAR](https://oscar.grycap.net/).
 The necessary tools will be given to achieve workflows between OSCAR and Node-RED simply and intuitively through flow-based programming techniques.
-For this, a series of nodes and subflows are developed that will interact with a set of services deployed in an OSCAR cluster.
+For this, a series of nodes and subflows have been developed, which will interact with a set of services, previously deployed in an OSCAR cluster.

 ## 1. Introduction to working with Node-RED software.

 Node-RED is a tool to communicate services in a very convenient way.
 It greatly simplifies the task of programming on the server side thanks to visual programming.

-The minimal structure is the nodes.
-These are dragged through the graphical interface and allow you to do a specific task such as receiving an HTTP call, an MQTT message or the activation of a button.
+The minimal structure is the node.
+Those are dragged through the graphical interface and allow you to do a specific task such as receiving an HTTP call, an MQTT message or the activation of a button.
 All these nodes are organized in visual flows that group nodes that connect to each other.

 Node-RED is built in [NodeJS](https://nodejs.org) and the [D3.js](https://d3js.org/) JavaScript library.
 On the one hand, NodeJS provides server-side JavaScript programming and the ability to efficiently treat multiple concurrent.
 On the other hand, D3.js powers the web interface.
 Node-RED is conveniently accessible through a browser to design the workflows.